Best phone for international travel

 Beautiful preview of the iPhone X from The Verge

-The most impressive of these is Face ID which replaces touch ID.
-The iPhone X has two color options, Silver, and Space Gray.
+The most impressive feature of the iPhone X is the Face ID.
+It replaces the touch ID with Face ID.
+The iPhone X has two color options, Silver, and Space grey.
 The front and back of the phone are composed of surgical-grade stainless steel to improve durability.

 The back has a glass slab over the aluminum to enable wireless charging.
 The design is intended to be IP67 water and dust resistant.

 6. Huawei P10

 The Huawei P10.
 It is an Android smartphone produced by Huawei.
 It was released in February 2017 and it is the successor to the Huawei P9.

 Prices and reviews of Huawei P10 you can check here on Amazon!